kt-alt/dashy-tama-theme/README.md

 - a random background image from [Unsplash.com](https://unsplash.com/) (on every page load) and can be customized
 - added transparent background tile for Widgets (to match the Items one)
+- added a tile icon grow effect on hover (and hide the open method icon in bottom right)
 - transparent header & footer (and other minor stuff)

 ## Usage